kimbo-slicee/Angular-Course/README.md

 The [ng-container](ng-container)
 In Angular, ng-container is a special element provided by Angular that allows you to group multiple elements together without actually creating an additional element in the DOM.
-It's a structural directive that is useful for situations where you need to apply structural directives like *ngIf, *ngFor, or *ngSwitch to multiple elements without adding an extra wrapper element. it s like fragment in React
+It's a structural directive that is useful for situations where you need to apply structural directives like *ngIf, *ngFor, or *ngSwitch to multiple elements without adding an extra wrapper element. it s like fragment in React.
+And the main idea of crating ng-container it s to allows us to use multiple structural directive without using a lot of divs
 ```angular2html
 <h2>Learn Ng-template</h2>
 <ng-template #template>